samsonyuwono/dotalign-challenge/ReadMe.md

-Message Database Instructions
+Message Database

+$ cd Messages Database

 1. Open up your terminal.
 2. Type in 'sqlite3 messages_database.db' into the terminal to make a new db.
 3. Type 'sqlite3 messages_database.db < create.sql' into terminal to create tables.
 4. Type 'sqlite3 messages_database.db < insert.sql' into terminal to insert data onto tables.
 5. Type 'sqlite3 messages_database.db' in terminal to get into sqlite3 environment.
-6. Copy + paste queries within ruby methods in sql_queries.rb for verification in completing the assignment.
+6. Copy + paste queries in sql_queries.sql to verify completion of assignment.

+On Golden Pond

+$ cd On Golden Pond